ofiryakobi/debm/README.md

         return self._pred_choices_
 ```

-Let's take it line by line:
+Let's examine each line of code:

 `for s in range(self.nsim):` - loop *nsim* times